Nikita1Belov/Java-Advanced-OOP/module_4/exercise_2.md

-This is implementation the of Book class.
+This is the implementation of the Book class:
 ```java
 import java.nio.file.Path;
 import java.util.List;